11 of the most famous ransomware examples

 How does ransomware spread on a network?
 This question is vital, especially for businesses.

-Exploiting Network Vulnerabilities: If one device in a network is compromised, the ransomware can easily spread to interconnected devices.
+Exploiting Network Vulnerabilities: If one device in a network is compromised through hacking, the ransomware can easily spread to interconnected devices.

 Remote Desktop Protocols (RDP): Cybercriminals with stolen RDP credentials can install ransomware on a network.